 Warts are small, harmless lumps of skin caused by a virus known as the human papillomavirus (HPV).
 A wart will usually have a flesh coloured appearance and the skin forming the wart will be rough.
 Warts are common in school-aged children but can happen at any age.

-- Filiform warts — these are long, thin warts that usually appear on your eyelids, armpits or neck.
+- Filiform warts — these are long, thin warts that usually appear on the eyelids, armpits or neck.

-- Mosaic warts — these grow in clusters and are most common on your hands and feet.
+- Mosaic warts — these grow in clusters and are most common on the hands and feet.

 How are warts treated?

 Many people choose not to treat warts because treatment can be uncomfortable.

 There are several ways to treat warts, including those you can do yourself and treatments done by a doctor.
 If you choose to treat a wart, it’s important to stick with the treatment until the wart is gone.

 If you are pregnant or planning pregnancy, you may need to avoid certain treatments, so talk to doctor before starting treatment.